Sholom Shuchat

 Sholom Shuchat (שלום דוב בער שוחאט) is an American rabbi, rosh kollel, and dayan.
 In June 2014, Shuchat pleaded guilty to one count of traveling in interstate commerce to commit an act of violence as part of the New York divorce coercion gang.

 Education

 In June 2004, Shuchat received his semikhah (rabbinic ordination) from Dovid Schochet (Chief Rabbi of Toronto) and Dovid Schmukler (dean of Kollel Tiferes Menachem in Los Angeles, California).
 He received dayanut in 2012 from Zalman Nechemia Goldberg, Aryeh Ralbag of the Union of Orthodox Rabbis, Yosef Feigelstock of Buenos Aires, and Yoram Ulman of Sydney, Australia.

 Rabbinic career

 Shuchat is a dayan on the New York Bet Din (Chok Natan) in New York City.
 He is recognized by the Chief Rabbinate of Israel for performing gittin (Jewish divorce), kiddushin (Jewish marriage) and giyur (conversions).
 Since 2020, Shuchat serves as the rosh kollel of the Kollel L'horaah Maasit of Crown Heights, which teaches halakha (Jewish law) and its practical applications to aspiring rabbis.
-He, along with members of the kollel, viewed the pouring of the Bucks County mikveh (ritual bath).
+He, along with members of the kollel, viewed the pouring of the Bucks County mikveh (ritual bath) and another one in Loch Sheldrake, New York.
 Shuchat was the first Chabad rabbi to rule the Crown Heights eruv kosher.
 He is a member of the Union of Orthodox Rabbis of the United States and Canada, the Rabbinical Alliance of America, and the Coalition for Jewish Values.
 He is a member of the faculty of the Online Smicha rabbinical ordination program, the Havineni rabbinical ordination program and Online Machon rabbinical ordination program.